-- White Shih Tzu Genetics
+- White Shih Tzu genetics

-- Are white Shih Tzu dogs unusual?
+- Are all white Shih Tzu dogs albino?

 - Do white puppies change color?